Learning Hamiltonian Flow Maps: Mean Flow Consistency for Large-Timestep Molecular Dynamics: Introduction

 As a result, accelerating \glspl{MLFF} is an active area of research, focusing on efficient architectures~\cite{xie2023ultra, frank2024euclidean} and improved implementations~\cite{pelaez2024torchmd, park2024scalable}.
 An orthogonal line of work bypasses integration by predicting future states directly~\citep{bigi2025flashmd,thiemann2025forcefree,thompson2025atom,diez2025transferable}.
 However, these approaches rely on reference trajectories for training, which are prohibitively expensive to generate with \emph{ab-initio} \gls{QM} methods.
 To mitigate this, \citet{bigi2025flashmd} propose training an \gls{MLFF} on \emph{ab-initio} data and then using it as a teacher to generate trajectories for distillation.
 While effective, this strategy remains costly for chemically diverse datasets, introduces teacher biases, and requires retraining whenever the teacher changes.

 This work proposes an alternative approach: Rather than regressing future states from reference trajectories, we learn the cumulative dynamics directly from a single phase-space configuration and its instantaneous time derivative.
 Since Hamilton's equations are deterministic, this information is sufficient to learn the correct \emph{Hamiltonian flow map}.
-We reframe learning accurate large-timestep dynamics as optimizing a consistency condition, adapting the mathematical formalism of \emph{Mean Flows}~\citep{geng2025mean}, originally designed for stochastic generative modeling, to the deterministic integration of Hamilton's equations.
+We reframe learning accurate large-timestep dynamics as optimizing a consistency condition: Inspired by the seminal work of \emph{Flow Maps} for generative modeling~\citep{boffi2025flow}, we adapt the mathematical formalism of \emph{Mean Flows}~\citep{geng2025mean}, originally designed for stochastic generative modeling, to the deterministic integration of Hamilton's equations.
 This objective requires \emph{neither numerical integration nor time-ordered data}.
 We can therefore train directly on standard \gls{MLFF} datasets, which typically consist of decorrelated molecular geometries with force labels~\cite{eastman2023spice, ganscha2025qcml, levine2025open}, without relying on a teacher \gls{MLFF} or trajectory generation.
 The same objective recovers instantaneous forces as well as their time-averaged counterparts, yielding a single model that functions both as a conventional force field and as a large-timestep integrator.
 Consequently, our models rely purely on \emph{ab-initio} data (see \cref{fig:intro-figure}) and can be trained with a compute budget comparable to standard \glspl{MLFF}~\citep{batzner2022e3}.

 Our contributions can be summarized as follows: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt,leftmargin=10pt] \item We derive a trajectory-free training objective to learn large-timestep Hamiltonian flow maps from single-time phase-space samples via a consistency condition. \item We show that our method can be trained on widely available \gls{MLFF} datasets, which typically contain independent snapshots rather than equilibrium samples. \item We apply our method to molecular dynamics, enabling stable rollouts at timesteps far beyond the stability limits of standard \glspl{MLFF} while maintaining high accuracy. \end{itemize}